 This statement is not an income statement.
 It excludes all non-cash transactions such as depreciation and valuations.

-For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to the "Revenue and Financing Policy" in the 2018-28 Long Term Plan.
+For more information on the revenue and financing mechanisms applicable to this group of activities, please refer to the "Revenue and Financing Policy" in the Long Term Plan 2018-28.
+All figures on this page exclude GST.